wyattwang7/Kaggle-Titanic-Python/README.md

 - This video will help you get a feel for the app.
 [<img src="https://img.youtube.com/vi/WlgMhIuC9pY/0.jpg" width="50%">](https://youtu.be/WlgMhIuC9pY).

 - Also you could try the app yourself by clicking the button below.
-You might experience pretty low latency due to the policy of Heroku).
+You might experience pretty low latency due to the policy of Heroku.
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://titanic-pred.herokuapp.com/index)

 ## Keywords